open/close all folders

 - Varsian the Immortal from Lacuna dies moments after introducing himself.

-- A much more subtle example is from Harry Potter.
-Amycus Carrow is one of Voldemort's Death Eaters, but his name is a variation on the Latin word amicus which means friend.
+- In Harry Potter, Amycus Carrow is one of Voldemort's Death Eaters, but his name is similar to the Latin word amicus which means friend.
+(This is, however, coincidental, as the name is derived from the Greek Amykos.)

 - The Heart Is A Lonely Hunter features a character named John Singer.
 He's a deaf mute.